California Born & Raised

 Initially, Steve went to work as a Broker Assistant (later as an Associate) for a boutique commercial real estate firm located in Downtown Los Angeles, where he received a “Glengarry Glen Ross” education in commercial real estate.
 He participated in several notable transactions including Huffy Corporation’s 120,000 SF West Coast distribution center.
 However, in 2005, Steve concluded that he needed a more formal, fundamental approach to commercial real estate and went to work for Cushman & Wakefield as a Sr. Research Associate in their Downtown Los Angeles office.

 At Cushman & Wakefield, Steve managed and contributed to the coordination and production of statistical reports and research assignments for the Los Angeles Central Office, Industrial and Retail submarkets.
 He frequently interacted with the broker community, chambers of commerce, economic development offices, planning and zoning departments and other governmental entities to obtain valuable information on current market activity.
-After a year in research, Steve decided it was time to get back into brokerage.
+After a couple of years in research, Steve decided it was time to get back into brokerage.

 At the beginning of 2007, Steve went to work as a Sr. Associate with Beitler Commercial Realty Services where he was awarded Rookie of the Year in 2007.
 His primary focus was on the sales and leasing of industrial and retail properties located in Downtown Los Angeles and the surrounding submarkets.
 From 2007 through 2009, he completed over $50MM in sales and leasing transactions which included affordable housing developments, restaurants and bars as well as medical marijuana dispensaries and grow operations.